- Frequently Asked Questions >

-MongoDB uses heuristics based on its access pattern to predict whether data is likely in physical memory before performing a read.
-If MongoDB predicts that the data is not in physical memory an operation will yield its lock while MongoDB loads the data to memory.
+MongoDB’s mmapv1 storage engine uses heuristics based on its access pattern to predict whether data is likely in physical memory before performing a read.
+If MongoDB predicts that the data is not in physical memory, an operation will yield its lock while MongoDB loads the data into memory.
 Once data is available in memory, the operation will reacquire the lock to complete the operation.

 Changed in version 2.2.